How to Boost Your Website Ranking with Google My Business

-Don't add negative reviews to competitors: If you think you can run down competitors with negative reviews, it is ust a waste of time.
-It is better you invest your time into building your brand.
+Don't add negative reviews to competitors: If you think you can run down competitors with negative reviews, it is just a waste of time.
+It is better if you invest your time into building your brand.

 Photos and Videos

-Photos can guide users users on where they are going and where your business is located.
-When the exterior is displayed,, it helps users identify the location.
+Photos can guide users on where they are going and where your business is located.
+When the exterior is displayed, it helps users identify the location.
 Here are a couple of things you should not do with photos.

 Do not add fake images: Don't try to manipulate users or Google.
 They both hate manipulation